apache/superset/RELEASING/release-notes-4-0/README.md

 As part of the 4.0 approved initiatives, the following features were removed from Superset:

-- Filter Box: [#26328](https://github.com/apache/superset/pull/26328) removed the Filter Box code and it's associated dependencies `react-select` and `array-move`.
+- Filter Box: [#26328](https://github.com/apache/superset/pull/26328) removed the Filter Box code and its associated dependencies `react-select` and `array-move`.
 It also removed the `DeprecatedSelect` and `AsyncSelect` components that were exclusively used by filter boxes.
 Existing filter boxes will be automatically migrated to native dashboard filters.

 - Filter Sets: [#26369](https://github.com/apache/superset/pull/26369) removed the Filters Set feature including the deprecated `DASHBOARD_NATIVE_FILTERS_SET` feature flag and all related API endpoints.
 The feature is permanently removed as it was not being actively maintained, it was not widely used, and it was full of bugs.
 We also considered that if we were to provide a similar feature, it would be better to re-implement it from scratch given the amount of technical debt that the implementation had.